-As at December 31, 2023, the Schefferville claims are suspended and the Company, along with the Quebec government, is renegotiating a deal to resolve property access issues.
-The Company has written down the property's carrying value totaling \$552,645 to \$Nil as at December 31, 2023.
+As at December 31, 2024, the Schefferville claims are suspended and the Company, along with the Quebec government, is renegotiating a deal to resolve property access issues.
+During the year ended December 31, 2023, the Company wrote down the property's carrying value totaling \$552,645 to \$Nil.